Spyder-Academy/spyderacademy/content/education/how-to-trade-doji-candles/index.md

    - Use Doji patterns as part of a comprehensive analysis, combining them with other indicators for confirmation.

 2. **Risk Management:**
    - Set stop-loss and take-profit levels to manage your risk effectively.
+Enter/Exit a trade based on a breach of the wicks of the doji candle.
+Eg, you may consider entering long on price movement above the high of a doji (indecision breaking to the upside) with a stop if price breaks below the low of the doji.

 3. **Stay Informed:**
    - Stay updated on market news and events that could impact your chosen assets.